 - Level 1: fair values are based on quoted prices in active markets for identical assets and liabilities.
-The Organization's Level 1 assets consist common stock and institutional mutual funds - Level 2: fair values are based on observable inputs that include: quoted market prices for similar assets or liabilities; quoted market prices that are not in an active market; or other inputs that are observable in the market and can be corroborated by observable market data for substantially the full term of the asset.
+The Organization's Level 1 assets consist of exchange traded funds. - Level 2: fair values are based on observable inputs that include: quoted market prices for similar assets or liabilities; quoted market prices that are not in an active market; or other inputs that are observable in the market and can be corroborated by observable market data for substantially the full term of the asset.
 The Organization does not hold any Level 2 assets. - Level 3: fair values are calculated by the use of pricing models and/or discounted cash flow methodologies and may require significant management judgment or estimation.
 These methodologies may result in a significant portion of the fair value being derived from unobservable data.
-The Organization's Level 3 assets consist of alternative funds.
+The Organization's Level 3 assets consist of investments in private equity funds.